Hello! I’m an assistant professor at Zhejiang University working on the foundations of data science and automation.

 Bio.
-I’m spending this fall as a postdoc at Carnegie Mellon University, hosted by Aaditya Ramdas.
-Previously I did my phd at Boston University, advised by Yannis Paschalidis and Ashok Cutkosky, and then spent two years as a postdoc at Harvard University, hosted by Heng Yang.
+Previously I did my phd at Boston University, advised by Yannis Paschalidis and Ashok Cutkosky.
+After that I did postdoc at Harvard University hosted by Heng Yang, and at Carnegie Mellon University hosted by Aaditya Ramdas.
 Long ago I did my undergrad at Tsinghua University.

 Publication